2RkA/SecondRepository/README.md

 # watermarker
-Module to put a watermark in the bottom right corner of a video/image uwu
+Module to put a watermark in the bottom left corner of a video/image uwu

 ## Example of use
 ```py